logo

 The President is supported by a team of senior leaders who manage core areas of the institution, including:

-• Acting Vice President of Academic Affairs & Workforce Education – Dr. Belinda Blessitt Vincent
+• Vice President of Academic Affairs & Workforce Education – Dr. Livingston Smith

 • Vice President, Business & Operations - Nanalie Cover